AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 ### 3. Show warning to user when scheduling an overlapping meeting
 **Current Implementation**:

 - No checks for conflicting meetings are done when scheduling a new meeting.
-The user is able to schedule multiple meetings with meeting time that overlap with each other with no warnings.
+The user is able to schedule a meeting with multiple people that can overlap with each other with no warnings.

 **Proposed Enhancement**: